ahmeddifg/gorestappAPI/README.md

 4- run the project as spring boot project.

-5- open postman and start the flow
+5- open postman and start the flow, please find the postman collection at postmanfolder

     - Register account: 'please use an email already exists at gorest to avoid 304 gorest issue ' your registered information will be saved in local mongo DB, and this account record is linked to gorest user information.

     - login with email and password

-    - send a new Post.
+    - send a new Post. ++Bonus

-    - review my posts
+    - review my post.

     - review comments.